LUXIAOYANGLXY/OPHE/OPHE/test_readme.txt

 The decryption time (total_decryption _time) includes the generation time of opakem's token (OPaKEM_Token_time), the decryption time of opakem (OPaKEM_decps_time), and the decryption time of the data ciphertext (dec_time), and other components.

 Specific operating steps:
-1. Run the server-side; python TwinStore1_main.py server
+1. Run the server-side：python TwinStore1_main.py server
-2. Run the client; python TwinStore1_main.py client \DataFile\1mb
+2. Run the client：python TwinStore1_main.py client \DataFile\1mb
 3. Record experimental data;
 4. Modify file size and run repeatedly;